Jigsaw-Code/outline-sdk/README.md

 The Outline SDK allows you to:

 - Create tools to protect against network-level interference.
-- Add network-level interference protection to existing apps, such as content or communication apps.
+- [Add network-level interference protection to existing apps](#add-the-sdk-to-your-app), such as content or communication apps.
+- Troubleshoot connectivity and measure interference with a collection of [command-line tools](#command-line-tools).

 ## Advantages